Independent Music Production

 - Grade 12 English: ENG4(C) or ENG4(U)

-- Applicant selection is a multi–step process.
-In Step 1, academic achievement (i.e. grades in pre–requisite courses and/or scores in English and Reading Achievement Tests) may be used to select applicants who are eligible for Step 2.
-Step 2 will require attendance at an orientation session where applicants will submit a 2 or 3 song demo CD along with a 1 to 2 page biography of relevant experience.
-Successful candidates may be required to do an in–person presentation of their demo as the final step in candidate selection.
+- As this is an oversubscribed program, applicants will be required to attend an orientation session and complete a mandatory $55 pre-admissions screening test.
+Please click here for a practice test.
+Applicants will also be required to submit a 2 or 3 song demo CD along with a 1-2 page biography of relevant experience.
+Successful candidates may be required to do an in–person presentation of their demo as the final step in candidate selection..

 The Importance of Learning Skills: